 Layer your data to target the perfect segment of your list, and then use merge fields like First Name, Title, Company, Industry, etc to pull personal details into your email.

-List data paired with details about your persona can help you align your messaging, copy, and offer in a relevant, personal manner.
+List data paired with details about your persona can help you align the messaging, copy, and offer in your promotional email in a relevant, personal manner.

 For instance, Start A Fire, a social media tool, layers personal data to send a weekly report to users, enticing them to jump back into the app.
 Not only do they share stats, but they share useful content that aligns to their customer persona – a mid-level marketer looking to grow reach and show results for social media campaigns.

 #3: Write Better Copy.
 Get More Opens and Clicks.